platformer/typst-algorithms/algo.typ

 //
 // Parameters:
 //   body: Algorithm content.
+//   header: Algorithm header.
+Overrides title and parameters.
 //   title: Algorithm title.
+Ignored if header is not none.
 //   Parameters: Array of parameters.
+Ignored if header is not none.
 //   line-numbers: Whether to have line numbers.
 //   strong-keywords: Whether to have bold keywords.
 //   keywords: List of terms to receive strong emphasis if